gaballester/backen_03_preentrega01/README.md

 In a normal environment, the repository would be uploaded to GitHub without the tests, but since they are part of this submission and must be evaluated, they are included.

+To run the test use npm run test, that have an speciall setttings timeout.